selva658/selva658/README.md

 ## 🙋‍♀️👩‍🎓 About me...
 Full-Stack Web Development
-Critical Mention an Onclusive Company      April 2022 - Present
+Critical Mention an Onclusive Company      April 2022 - Feb 2024

 As a Full Stack Developer, I have played a key role in developing and maintaining web applications using Vue.js on the Front-end and Python Flask on the Back-end.
 My responsibilities include: